Creating a Conda environment

 Option 1: Export an existing environment

-If you already have a working conda environment on another platform, simply call conda env export > conda_env.yml
+If you already have a working conda environment on another platform, simply call conda env export > environment.yml

 from within the Conda environment.